pamanes/DevToolingInstallScripts/README.md

 - Restart your computer
 - Open WSL and Ubuntu, wait for install to finish and enter Ubuntu username, and password
 - Open Docker Desktop -> Settings and make sure Docker Desktop is using WSL
-- To install SQL Server, JMeter, and VSCode Extentions:
+- To install SQL Server, JMeter, and VSCode Extensions:
 	Run in terminal **Set-ExecutionPolicy -ExecutionPolicy RemoteSigned**
         Make sure all ps1 files are unblocked: Get-ChildItem "C:\Path\To\DevToolingInstallScripts" -Recurse | Unblock-File Right-click the install file, for example **run-install-sql2019.ps1** and click Run with Powershell